Uber shifts into lower gear, prices IPO at $45

 That sobering reality is one reason that Uber fell well short of reaching the $120 billion market value that many observers believed its IPO might attain earlier this year.

 Another factor working against Uber is the cold shoulder that investors have been giving Lyft’s stock after an initial run-up.
-Lyft’s shares closed Thursday 23% below its IPO price of $72.
+Lyft’s shares closed Thursday 23% below its IPO price of $72 in April.
 The jitters about an intensifying U.S. trade war with China also have roiled the stock market this week.

 Despite all that, Uber’s IPO is the biggest since Chinese e-commerce giant Alibaba Group debuted with a value of $167.6 billion in 2014.